RetroRamble’s George McGhee gives a more in depth look at Air Force One in terms of how it stacks up today.

 No time to read the article?
 Listen or Download the podcast episode here!

-Well it’s a combination of great casting, solid direction and some brassy patriotism.
-Sure, there’s been plenty of films about the POTUS, (real and fictional) but how many of them kill a man with their bare hands and are Harrison Ford?!
+Well, it’s a mix of great casting, solid direction and some brassy patriotism.
+Sure, there’s been plenty of films about the POTUS, (real and fictional) but how many of them kill a man with their bare hands and are one Harrison Ford?!

-The script has some very cheesy and simplified moments but Wolfgang Peterson is a competent director and he has form delivering tension in a confined space – check out the excellent U-Boat thriller, Das Boot for proof.
-The snappy script allows Peterson to open with a gripping marine mission, show and tell us what’s special about Air Force One, (the plane is capable of withstanding an action film), it’s passengers and the kind of President James Marshall is.
-He’s bloody everything!
-He knows everyone’s name, he’s a family man, a loving husband,he drinks beer and loves football.
+The script has some very cheesy and simplified moments yet Wolfgang Peterson is a competent director with previous form delivering tension in a confined space – check out the excellent U-Boat thriller, Das Boot for proof.
+The snappy script allows Peterson to open with a gripping marine mission, show and tell us what’s special about Air Force One, (essentially, the plane is capable of withstanding an action film), its passengers and the kind of President James Marshall is.
+Marshall is not only the everyman, he's the everything!
+He knows everyone’s name, he’s a family man, a loving husband, he drinks beer and loves football.
 God bless America!

-Who’s getting Glenn sweaty?
-Blighty’s very own Gary Oldman, giving us more of the unhinged menace he delivered in Leon, whilst chewing on a thick Russian accent.
+But who exactly is getting Glenn sweaty?
+It's Blighty’s very own Gary Oldman, giving us more of the unhinged menace he delivered in Leon, whilst chewing on a thick Russian accent.

-Unfortunately the film slightly loses it’s way once Oldman is thrown off Ford’s plane and the plane changes it’s flightpath to borrow liberally from Top Gun and then Airport 77 before literally crashing into the sea, in a flurry of Playstation 2 level pixels.
+Unfortunately, the film slightly loses its way once Oldman is thrown off Ford’s plane (spoilers!) and the plane changes its flightpath to borrow liberally from Top Gun and then Airport 77 before literally crashing into the sea, in a flurry of overly ambitious CGI that would make a Playstation 2 game blush.

 Yes, it’s cheesy, unbelievable and gung-ho but Ford still sells in the emotional punch, you really believe this man would sacrifice his beliefs for his family.
 “I’ll do it, just don’t hurt my family!”
 Anyone else delivering that line would probably be laughable – except for Kevin Costner, who almost got the role before Ford.